Paternity Lawyers in Los Angeles, CA

 What Does Establishing Paternity Mean?

 Establishing paternity requires a court order or an official Declaration of Paternity that declares who a child’s legal parents are.
-So, in cases where a couple was not married when the child was born, the child does not legally have a father until paternity is officially established.
+So, in paternity cases where a couple was not married when the child was born, the child does not legally have a father until paternity is officially established.

-Unless paternity has been established, a court cannot make decisions regarding custody, child support or visitation.
+Unless paternity has been established, a court cannot make decisions regarding child custody, child support or visitation.
 Establishing paternity is a prerequisite.
 However, it is possible to request that a judge attach child custody, support or visitation orders in cases determining paternity.

 Sometimes, an individual may not admit that they are the parent, or may dispute paternity.
 In these cases, a court may order that the mother, father and child submit samples for genetic testing, which helps assess paternity.